phil294/AHK_X11/README.md

     - Run Window Spy with `./ahk_x11 --windowspy`
     - Hashbang supported if first line starts with `#!`
     - You can disable graphical commands by manually unsetting the DISPLAY variable.
 Example: `DISPLAY= ./ahk_x11 <<< 'Echo abc'` just prints `abc` to the console (`Echo` command is a special ahk_x11-only command).
 The only advantage is faster startup time.

+## Wayland (evdev)

+You can skip this section if you're using X11.
+If you're on Ubuntu 22.04 and up, you can switch back from Wayland to X11 using this ([link](https://askubuntu.com/q/1410256)).

+Generally, on X11 everything will be less painful and just work™, mostly because our Wayland support isn't mature yet.
+You are welcome to try it out though.

+As a prerequisite, you will need to give yourself elevated input permission: You need to be part of the `input` group, e.g. by typing `sudo usermod -aG input $USER` in a terminal and then *relogging*.
+(Note that if you want to `setcap` instead, it [won't work](https://github.com/AppImage/AppImageKit/issues/881#issuecomment-1493039417) because the binary is an AppImage).

+STATE OF THE WAYLAND / EVDEV BRANCH:

+- Most commands work perfectly fine, e.g. `Send`. `Send` should actually work even *better* than on X11 right now for special keys (temporarily)
+- Certain commands don't work at all: E.g. `WinMaximize`
+- Certain commands work only partially: E.g. `ControlSendRaw` only works when you give it a specific control handle. `MouseMove` and `MouseGetPos` only works reliably in relative mode. `WinGetText` works but you can't specify window class anymore, only matching by name or `ahk_pid` is available.
+- Certain commands only work once you've set up accessibility settings completely, see **Accessbility** below.
+That's because Wayland has no concept of "Windows" on its own.
+- Certain functionality is not **yet** implemented for Wayland, such as Hotkey grabbing (without `~`)
+- WindowSpy is currently broken and it is unclear how/when this can be fixed

+The html docs currently don't reflect the differences and difficulties when dealing with Wayland.
+Many command descriptions are still due to be updated accordingly.

+There is a small automated tests file (`tests.ahk`) but nothing works properly right now.

+More than 100 `todo`s and `fixme`s all over the source code right now, they all need to be fixed before this branch can be merged into master.

+Even if you're on X11, it's possible to try out Wayland features by specifying the AHK_X11-specific directive `#InputDevice`: Add `#InputDevice evdev` anywhere in your script to switch.
+Alternative values are `xtest` (default on X11), `xgrab` (legacy X11) or `off`.

+In case you're wondering - the `X11` in `AHK_X11` is indeed a bit unfortunate as the name predates the addition of Wayland support, but as you can see, compatibility has been added and renaming the whole project because of that is probably not a good idea.

 ### Caveats